inmbolmie/elfacun/BROCOLI.md

 Brocoli is provided without a power bank, the user has to provide his own.

 The main limitation for choosing a power bank is that it has to fit inside the Brocoli module.
-The maximum dimensions for the back are:
+The maximum dimensions for the bank are:

 * Width: 68mm
 * Depth: 106mm